 6. An Old Havana Walking Tour Is Worth The Effort.

-Much of the historical sections of Old Havana is pedestrian only.
+Much of the historical sections of Old Havana is pedestrian-only.
 So, most excursions that include Old Havana include some variation of a walking tour.
-There was definitely lots of historical and cultural sites to see including historical squares, a centuries-old cathedral, Morro Castle, and various Hemingway hot spots.
+There were definitely lots of historical and cultural sites to see including historical squares, a centuries-old cathedral, Morro Castle, and various Hemingway hot spots.
 And, the overall ambiance was very special and different from regular downtown.
-Plus, even if you have kids who aren’t that interested in hearing the historical details, the wide open plazas are a great place to run around and blow off steam.
+Plus, even if you have kids who aren’t that interested in hearing the historical details, the wide-open plazas are a great place to run around and blow off steam.

 Statue of St. Francis in San Francisco Square